15 Detox Foods That Work Even Better Than Apple Cider Vinegar

 Red Clover is a common flower with characteristic bright blooms filling fields in the springtime.
 But this beauty is also a great detoxifier, Dr. Lipman says.
 It does double detox duty as a blood cleanser and detoxifier of the liver, he adds.
 You could munch your way through a meadow, a la Ferdinand the bull, we suppose, or you could buy it in capsule or tea form.
-In the meantime, pick up one of these powerful plants that can detox your home.

 Take your latte to the next level